 What to expect with Cove security cameras

-For the most part, Cove's security cameras share the same DNA:
+For the most part, Cove's security cameras share the same basic features:

 - Motion-activated recording

 The Cove app is your portal to using the cameras and allows you to change settings, receive notifications, and watch live and recorded videos from your cameras.
 Still, most of these features are pretty standard among security cameras.
-For our review, let's focus on the things that make Cove most useful: motion detection and video storage.
+For our review, let's focus on the most useful: motion detection.

 Cove's recording settings come in various flavors to help you sort videos and manage notifications: